 Premises Liability Injuries Can Be Catastrophic

-Whether your injuries are relatively minor or catastrophic, it’s important that you don’t underestimate the negative impact they have had on your quality of life.
+Whether your injuries are relatively minor or catastrophic, you mustn’t underestimate the negative impact they have had on your quality of life.
 For example, if you’ve suffered soft tissue injuries, you may experience limited mobility and chronic pain and need significant physical therapy.

 Although some may consider the injury minor, you may have incurred significant expenses due to your medical costs and time off of work.
 Premises liability injuries range in severity from minor ankle sprains to severe brain and spinal cord injuries.
 Some of the most common types of injuries in premises liability cases include the following: